 “Error, indeed is never set forth in its naked deformity, lest, being thus exposed, it should at once be detected.
 But it is craftily decked out in an attractive dress, so as, by its outward form, to make it appear to the inexperienced more true than truth itself.”
 (Against Heresies 1.2)

 Irenaeus’ words transcend time.
 They are still important for us today.
-This week we’ve been looking at a series of historic heresies.
+Examine, for example, the historic heresies that have emerged throughout Christian history.
 Their descriptions should sound familiar; the same errant views related to God, Jesus, Salvation and man continue to reappear in our own time.
 But the Christian faith has always held truth in incredibly high regard.
 As Christians, we are called to seek and teach the objective truths of the Christian Worldview, while rejecting the obvious errors of false teaching.
 Irenaeus modeled this aspect of the Christian life brilliantly; his example should inspire us to do the same.